 3.00 credits.
 Disruptive forces are creating complex challenges for almost every organization.
 This course develops the learner's ability to apply conceptual frameworks for strategic thinking and using data to solve problems.
 Learners will discover how to apply strategic leadership principles to deconstruct challenges, consider alternatives and weigh potential consequences.
 The course will explore how leaders can influence behaviors to achieve desired results through data-driven decisions.
-Prerequisite(s): MBA 510 - Leadership in Business and Life: Bridging the Gap or MSL 510 - Foundations of Leadership.
+Prerequisite(s): MOD 510 - Foundations of Leadership or MSL 510 - Foundations of Leadership.